-Each group performs at two jury assessments during the year.
-It is a great way to hear the other ensembles in the program, as well as get to know the other groups at a post-jury reception.
+Each chamber group will perform at two jury assessments during the season.
+Juries are a great way to hear the other ensembles in the program, as well as get to know the other groups & coaches at a post-jury reception.

-Instruction levels are incorporated within a two-tiered program, intermediate and advanced.
-Ensembles comprised of strings, winds, brass, guitar, harp, and piano meet weekly from October through April for individualized coaching sessions with a staff of outstanding professional musicians.
-The coaches for the 2016/2017 season include:
+Ensembles comprised of strings, winds, brass, guitar, harp, and piano meet bi-weekly from October through April for individualized coaching sessions with a staff of outstanding professional musicians.
+Current CMP coaches include: